RobHolme/CloudRegionAPI/README.md

   }
 ]
 ```
 Multiple results may be returned.
+- DNS names may resolve to multiple IP addresses.
-Some cloud providers include super nets and smaller subnets that a given IP may match both - or sometimes the same subnet is repeated with different service tags. e.g:
+- Some cloud providers include super nets and smaller subnets that a given IP may match both.
+- The same subnet is repeated with different service tags. e.g:

 ```yaml
 [